RelationalAI SDK for Go

 Querying a Database

-The high-level API method for executing queries against the database is Execute()
+The API function for executing queries against the database is Execute()

 .